DimitrovViktor/Custom-Homepage/README.md

 ## Getting Started

 ### Basic Usage:
-1. Download the HTML file
+1. Download the HTML files
 2. Open it in your browser
 3. Interact through the terminal interface